Unveiling the Hero: The Making of Mel Gibson’s Braveheart

 Mel Gibson in a scene from Braveheart (20th Century-Fox/Getty Images)

-For the answer, he could have turned to Borges, who left clues in his wonderful story Theme of the traitor and the hero.
+For the answer, he might have turned to Borges, who left clues in his wonderful story Theme of the traitor and the hero.
 There he tells the story of Fergus Kilpatrick, a hero who is a traitor but agrees to be convicted in “deliberately dramatic circumstances, which will imprint themselves on the popular imagination and hasten rebellion.”
 In Batman: The Dark Knight, Christopher Nolan -known admirer of the Argentine author- uses a lot of what happens in the plot of that story.
 That intertextuality also exists with the chapter Lisa, the iconoclast, of The Simpsons.

 We don’t know if Mel Gibson, like Nolan, read Borges, but he did manage to romanticize not only the figure of William Wallace, he also exalted a character with little historical significance and whose rebellion evaporated in a matter of a year.